Goayandi/android_device_doogee_x5pro/README.md

  * AOSP init

 ### Works with issues
+ * Media speaker audio.
+Only right stereo channel is played.
  * Wifi.
 There is some NvRAM error in AP lists.
 However no other issues exists.
  * Live Display.
 Slow.

 ### Not works
  * FM Radio
+ * GPS

 ### Untested
  * Hardware codecs